 The overall purpose of the Associate Degree in Applied Science Nursing (ADN) program is to assist the student in developing the intellectual and technical competencies necessary to function as a safe practitioner of nursing.
 The ADN has the knowledge and skills to function as a beginning-level staff nurse in a variety of structured healthcare settings such as hospitals, clinics, long-term care agencies, physicians' offices, and community agencies.
 Throughout the curriculum, the student has planned clinical and laboratory experiences to complement classroom learning in order to become skilled in the art and science of nursing.
-Principles of communication are emphasized throughout the curriculum to prepare the graduate to function as a patient advocate, and a member of a healthcare team.
+Principles of communication are emphasized throughout the curriculum to prepare the graduate to function as a patient advocate, and a member of an inter-professional team.

 Graduates of the ADN Program have high pass rates on the NCLEX-RN licensing examination.
 Our graduates are highly sought after for employment following graduation.
 The ADN program experiences 95-100% job placement annually.
-The ADN faculty is committed to student success.
+The Nursing faculty is committed to student success.

 The ADN program has additional admission criteria.
 Admission requirements may be obtained by attending a Health Information Program (HIP) session.
 All applicants are required to attend a session or complete an on-line session as part of the admissions process.
 A listing of scheduled sessions can be obtained from the Admissions Office or online at www.octech.edu.
 Students are enrolled in the nursing program in the fall and spring.
 Admission criteria is competitive, and students are admitted accordingly.
+Weighted admissions criteria is used in the selection of students for entry into the ADN program.
+Current weighted admission criteria are listed on the OCTech ADN webpage.